mitmproxy/mitmproxy/docs/scripting/events.rst

           *flow*
             The flow containing the HTTP WebSocket handshake request.
 The object is guaranteed to have a non-None ``request`` attribute.

+    *   - .. py:function:: websocket_start(flow)
+        - Called when WebSocket connection is established after a successful handshake.

+          *flow*
+            A ``models.WebSocketFlow`` object.

+    *   - .. py:function:: websocket_message(flow)

+        - Called when a WebSocket message is received from the client or server.
+The sender and receiver are identifiable.
+The most recent message will be ``flow.messages[-1]``.
+The message is user-modifiable.
+Currently there are two types of messages, corresponding to the BINARY and TEXT frame types.

+          *flow*
+            A ``models.WebSocketFlow`` object.

+    *   - .. py:function:: websocket_end(flow)
+        - Called when WebSocket connection ends.

+          *flow*
+            A ``models.WebSocketFlow`` object.

+    *   - .. py:function:: websocket_error(flow)
+        - Called when a WebSocket error occurs - e.g. the connection closing unexpectedly.

+          *flow*
+            A ``models.WebSocketFlow`` object.

 TCP Events